MicrosoftDocs/xamarin-docs/docs/essentials/geocoding.md

 The altitude isn't always available.
 If it is not available, the `Altitude` property might be `null` or the value might be zero.
 If the altitude is available, the value is in meters above sea level.

+## Using Reverse Geocoding

-Getting [placemarks](xref:Xamarin.Essentials.Placemark) for an existing set of coordinates:
+Reverse geocoding is the process of getting [placemarks](xref:Xamarin.Essentials.Placemark) for an existing set of coordinates:

 ```csharp
 try